histone8/histone8.github.io/_posts/2020-06-07-Child Poverty.md

 ![Child poverty Diagram, Poverty caused stress effects.](/assets/images/posts/Child poverty/Pic.png "Child poverty Diagram, Poverty caused stress effects.")

 *Figure1: Poverty caused stress effects.
 HPA Reactivity= hypothalamus-pituitary-adrenal axis.
 A stressful environment causes the release of corticotrophin releasing hormone (CRH) form the hypothalamus; the CRH stimulates the pituitary gland to secrete adrenocorticotropic hormones (ACH).
 The ACH stimulates the adrenal glands sitting above the kidneys to secrete adrenaline and cortisol.
-This is why this pathway is called HPA axis.*
+This is why this pathway is called HPA axis (Cedeño et al., 2016).*

 In conclusion children that are living in unfavourable condition are, as a result, more likely to have a lower quality of life and lower life achievements compared to their peers living in economically stable families.
 As it was discussed economic difficulties cause stress which in turn can cause health issues and compromised mental function that hinder the parent’s ability to assist their children.
 This creates a cycle within poorer communities that results in families remaining in those living condition for generations.
 This is systemic problem in our society and should be looked at as major and urgent.